-Your brain keeps track of this, it pays close attention to things that might cause your harm, and might start to match up ‘your boss’ as being one of those things that might cause you harm.
+Your brain keeps track of this; it pays close attention to things that might cause your harm and might start to match up ‘your boss’ as being one of those things that might cause you harm.
 Your boss can start to become a ‘threat.’
-You wake up next morning and feel a little nervous about going into work; this is where you could be anticipating something bad.
+You wake up the next morning and feel a little nervous about going into work; this is where you could be anticipating something bad.
 The result is feeling nervous.
-When you do see your boss, your brain gives you all the physical sensations in relation to what might be a ‘threat.’
+When you see your boss, your brain gives you all the physical sensations about what might be a ‘threat.’
 You feel anxiety.

 The answer to what really causes your anxiety is not any of the things on the list.
 Your anxiety is caused by

 - worrying about things that could happen in the future in terms of anticipatory anxiety

 Your past experiences of your boss could be feeling nervous and blushing, feeling inadequate or not good enough at your job.
 The more times you have similar experiences, the more your brain learns.

 Worrying about things that could happen in the future